8 Steps To Prepare Your Dog For Spring

 learn why checking on id tags and microchip info is important when you prepare your dog for spring

-Additionally, make sure that the information on your dog‘s ID tags is still correct and legible.
+Also, make sure that the information on your dog‘s ID tags is still correct and legible.
 Some tags become worn over time and are not easy to read.
-Or we change phone numbers or move and don’t think about our dog’s tags.
+Information can easily change, like phone numbers or addresses.
+Yet we forget about our dog’s ID tags.

 brushing and shedding are part of how you should prepare your dog for spring

-Yep, springtime is also shedding the winter coat time.
+Springtime is also shedding time.
 That means lots of brushing your dog.
 As you brush your dog, make sure you carefully inspect your dog‘s skin for any lumps, bumps, or other ailments.
 If you find anything suspicious, review it with your vet.
+Catching something early is always the best.

 I generally groom Henry with his short summer cut in spring.
-If you take your dog to a groomer, your dog might be getting close to a summer cut.
-However, keep in mind that some breeds, like huskies and collies, should never have their fur cut.
+If you take your dog to a groomer, you may want to consider a shorter summer cut, depending on your weather and your dog’s health.
+Keep in mind that some breeds, like huskies and collies, should never have their fur cut.
 But that doesn’t mean you can avoid brushing them.

 inspecting toys and beds is part of how to properly prepare your dog for spring

-Now, that you’ve washed everything, go ahead and pack them away in a closet, drawer, or some other place of convenience.
+Now that you’ve washed everything, go ahead and pack them away in a closet, drawer, or some other place of convenience.
 This includes any sweaters or coats your dog won’t need for the warmer months.
-When you pull them out they will be clean.
-To keep them smelling fresh, you can put them into a zip bag or storage clothing zip bag with a sachet of baking soda.
+When you pull them out, they will be clean.
+To keep them smelling fresh, you can put them into a zip bag or a storage clothing zip bag with a sachet of baking soda.
 Simply place 1/2 cup of baking soda into a 6″x6″ cloth, tie it up, and place it into the bag.
-VoilΓ !
+Voilà!

 checking out your yard is part of how to prepare your dog for spring